microsoft/tilecode/manual.md

 ![delete rule](pics/deleteRule.JPG)

 To make a rule of a different type, press the B button to return to the code screen and select a different rule type.
-If you want to see all the rules for a sprite, select the sprite from the left column of the code screen and then move the cursor to the code icon in the upper left and press A.
+If you want to see all the rules for a sprite, select the sprite from the left column of the code screen and then select the code icon in the upper left.

 ![player sprite rules](pics/playerRules.JPG)